betteriot/betteriot-principles/README.md

 Example: TODO

-## Data Governance
+## Permissions & Ownership

 ### 11. The vendor SHOULD make it possible for customers to turn off the connection to the backend, this might mean that functionality of the device is reduced.

-    Assessment criteria: The dependency label is included on product or packaging as well as the vendor’s online presence.
+    Assessment: The vendor submits The dependency label is included on product or packaging as well as the vendor’s online presence.
 Use our suggested labelling system.

-## Permissions & Ownership

 ### 13. The vendor MUST give users the ability to transfer ownership of the device.